There are a number of different types of weapon offences under English law. The primary weapon offences can be summarised as:

-What is an offensive weapon in law
+What is classified as an offensive weapon in law?

 The law recognises three categories of offensive weapon:

-In the first two categories, the prosecution do not have to prove that the accused had the weapon with him/her for the purpose of inflicting injury.
-If the Court is sure that the weapon is offensive, an individual will only be acquitted if he/she establishes the defences of lawful authority or reasonable excuse.
+In the first two categories of offensive weapon, the prosecution does not have to prove that the accused had the weapon with him/her for the purpose of inflicting injury.
+If the court is certain that the weapon is offensive, an individual will only be acquitted if he or she establishes the defences of lawful authority or reasonable excuse.

-In terms of potential defences in law, the defence of lawful authority is a reference to those people who from time to time carry an offensive weapon as a matter of duty—the soldier and his rifle and the police officer with his truncheon.
-They are all carrying offensive weapons, but they do so normally under lawful authority.
+In terms of potential defences in law, the defence of lawful authority is a reference to those people who from time to time carry an offensive weapon as a matter of duty, such as a soldier with a rifle or a police officer with a truncheon.
+Whilst they are carrying an offensive weapon, they are doing so under lawful authority.

 If one is relying on a defence of lawful authority or reasonable excuse the burden and standard of proof is on the accused and is the balance of probabilities.

-Knives and the law in the UK
+What is the law on knives in the UK?

 Section 139 of the Criminal Justice Act 1988 prohibits the possession in a public place of any article that has a blade or is sharply pointed.
 Section 139A of this act extends the geographical scope of these offences to school premises.
-Section 139AA of this act relates to an offence of threatening with an article with a blade, or point or offensive weapon.
+Section 139AA of this act relates to an offence of threatening with an article with a blade, a point or an offensive weapon.

 It is therefore illegal to carry any knife in public, even if you’re not behaving in a threatening manner and don’t plan to use it.